gender reveal ideas - pregnant woman popping balloon filled with blue confetti

 The most accurate methods of choosing your baby’s gender can be very expensive and typically mean the mother-to-be has to undergo invasive infertility treatments, alongside taking fertility drugs with potential side effects.

-In Vitro Fertilization (IVF) is one of the main procedures which allows gender selection.
-IVF is a method of fertilization outside of the womb, starting with a round of fertility drugs which help your ovaries create more than the natural amount of eggs (typically one per month).
-In an IVF procedure, the patient is placed under anesthetic before the doctor inserts an ultra sound probe through the vagina to check the ovaries and follicles.
+In vitro fertilisation (IVF) is one of the main procedures which allows gender selection.
+IVF is a method of fertilisation outside of the womb, starting with a round of fertility drugs which help your ovaries create more than the natural amount of eggs (typically one per month).
+In an IVF procedure, the patient is placed under anaesthetic before the doctor inserts an ultra sound probe through the vagina to check the ovaries and follicles.
 A thin needle is then inserted through the vagina wall to remove the eggs from the follicles.

 Preimplantation Genetic Diagnosis and Preimplantation Genetic Screening